m-kuhn/QGIS-Website/source/site/getinvolved/development/git.rst

   git pull

 We do not want to work on the master branch.
-This one is reserved for being in sync with the status quo of the source code.
+This one is reserved for being in sync with the statu quo of the source code.
 Therefore we create a new branch, starting from the current state of master.

 .. code::